coin is 1.75 inches in diameter.

 been retired.
 Exactly 293 Habakkuk coins were made and they will never be

-The Moabite (Mystery II) edition features borosilicate glass on the side
+The Philistine (Mystery I) edition features borosilicate glass on the

-with the heart and feather.
-Glass on metal (Cloisonné) is found only on
+side with the heart and feather.
+Glass on metal (Cloisonné) is found

-geocoins made by “Gregson Vaux Artifacts” and is the hardest and most
+only on geocoins made by “Gregson Vaux Artifacts” and is the hardest and

-durable finish available.
-Glass cannot be scratched by even hardened steel and
+most durable finish available.
+Glass cannot be scratched by even hardened steel

 taken care of, this coin will also retain its beauty for thousands of years.

-(Mystery II)” coin features four colors of glass enamel on
+(Mystery I)” coin features four colors of glass enamel on

 the heart and feather side and an unnamed metal finish.